bonus414/podcast-digest-template/README.md

 ## Deferred / things you'll hit

 - **Audio-only feeds.** A `get_transcripts_whisper.py` path would unlock podcasts that live on RSS but not YouTube.
 Not included because Whisper is its own setup story.
-PRs welcome.
 - **Channel handle drift.** YouTube handles occasionally change.
 Re-run `resolve_channel_ids.sh` if a feed goes cold.
 - **Rate limits.** Flash paid tier is fine; free tier will throttle.
 Enable billing on your GCP project.
 - **Synthesis quality varies with episode volume.** 3-episode weeks feel thin; 15-episode weeks may need a tighter prompt.
 Tune the `compile_digest.py` prompt to your taste.